 A new 300W 60-cell solar panel can replace a high efficiency 5-year old solar panel of 180W and it can be done at a significantly lower cost per Watt.
 This creates an opportunity to utilize the same racking, adding charge controller capacity while increasing the system DC size.
 Charge controllers without MPPT (maximum power point tracking) need to be replaced by new charge controllers to be compatible with voltages of new modules.

 Affordability of new PV modules dictates new considerations for racking type and array locations.
 In the past it was the most economical to install solar panels at the optimal tilt by building rooftop structures and 2-axis trackers.
 Now it is often far cheaper to install extra PV modules on a vertical wall or on an awning racking, than investing in more expensive racking to optimize the tilt.
 Lower tilted roofs are not a good option for off-grid solar systems at all as the solar panels will become covered in snow when solar energy is needed most.

 Last, but certainly not least in solar innovation is a development of multiple energy monitoring, data logging equipment and systems automation.
-All major inverter manufactures have monitoring devices that can be connected to the internet and be accessed online.
-Data logging capabilities of off-grid solar systems significantly simplify the trouble-shooting and they help with the solar system preventive maintenance.
+All major inverter manufacturers have monitoring devices that can be connected to the internet and be accessed online.
+Data logging capabilities of off-grid solar systems significantly simplify the troubleshooting and they help with the solar system preventive maintenance.